 sounding: noun, the act of measuring the depths or the heights

-Spero columnist James M. Thunder is an attorney-at-law who practices in the Washington DC area.
+Spero columnist James M. Thunder practices law in the Washington D.C. area.